-His works are performed by the Klangforum Wien (Vienna), der/gelbe/klang (Munich), Mise-en Ensemble (New York) and Dal Niente (Chicago) at festivals including Eclat (Stuttgart), Festival Archipel (Geneva), Festival de Royaumont (Paris), the June in Buffalo and the Tage der Neuen Musik Bamberg.
+His works are performed by the Klangforum Wien (Vienna), der/gelbe/klang (Munich), Mise-en Ensemble (New York) and Dal Niente (Chicago) at festivals including Eclat (Stuttgart), Festival Archipel (Geneva), Festival de Royaumont (France), Gaudeamus Muziekweek (Utrecht), Klang festival (Copenhagen), the June in Buffalo (University of Buffalo) and the Tage der Neuen Musik Bamberg.

 In Finland he has worked with the Finnish Radio Symphony Orchestra, Avanti!
-Chamber Orchestra, the Finnish Baroque Orchestra, The Helsinki Chamber Choir, Defunensemble, the Lapland Chamber Orchestra, Tampere Filharmonia, Jyväskylä Sinfonia and soloists and conductors such as Bas Wiegers, Janne Valkeajoki, Saar Berger, Anssi Karttunen, Yumi Suehiro, Risto-Matti Marin, Ville Matvejeff, Livia Schweizer, Eeva Rysä, Kazutaka Morita, Kaisa Kortelainen, Maria Puusaari, Rebecca Tong, Hannu Lintu and John Storgårds.
+Chamber Orchestra, the Finnish Baroque Orchestra, Tampere Filharmonia, Jyväskylä Sinfonia, Lapland Chamber Orchestra, Helsinki Chamber Choir, defunensemble, Uusinta Ensemble, and soloists and conductors such as Bas Wiegers, Janne Valkeajoki, Saar Berger, Olga Heikkilä, Livia Schweizer, Anssi Karttunen, Yumi Suehiro, Maria Puusaari, Kaisa Kortelainen, Risto-Matti Marin, Ville Matvejeff, Rebecca Tong, Hannu Lintu and John Storgårds.

 Raasakka studied with Veli-Matti Puumala at the Sibelius Academy and privately with Georges Aperghis in Paris.
 He complemented his studies on master classes with Helmut Lachenmann, Hans Abrahamsen and Georg Friedrich Haas and studied electronic music on the Ircam Summer Courses.
 He is currently pursuing a doctoral degree in composition at the Sibelius Academy.